João Pinheiro Chagas: Political activism

 During his early years in Porto, he met and befriended several members of Life's Vanquished.
 He became more critical and more deeply involved with the Republican Party as a result.
 In 1891, he published an article in A República Portuguesa that was controversial enough to get him arrested and jailed for 10 days.
 Within days, he participated in and helped plan a rebellion, and his sentence was increased to 4 years in prison or 6 years in exile.
 Chagas was originally bound for Luanda but was transferred to Moçâmedes after one day.
 He escaped within a few months and traveled to Paris before returning to Portugal in 1892, where he was arrested again.
-While in prison, he continued petition against governmental oppression of rights and wrote extensively about his experiences, making him the only primary source from a Portuguese prisoner from that period.
+While in prison, he continued to petition against governmental oppression of rights and wrote extensively about his experiences, making him the only primary source from a Portuguese prisoner from that period.

 He was freed from prison in 1893 due to an amnesty resulting from the 1890 British Ultimatum.
 He lived in Porto, Brazil, and Madrid for varying lengths of time before being arrested again in 1896, and again in 1908 for his involvement in the Lisbon Regicide.
 He participated in the 5 October 1910 revolution not long after.